Curtleigh Productions: Co-production deal with Hecht-Lancaster Productions (1956–1957)

 Also in March 1957, Hecht-Hill-Lancaster Productions announced that it was interested in co-producing, with Curtleigh Productions, a film version of Reginald Rose's teleplay "The Defender".
 The drama, which had been made for television on Columbia Broadcasting System's program Studio One, revolved around a father and son team of lawyers defending a man accused on murder, and was to star Curtis.
 In April 1957, Curtis became attached to Kings Go Forth, a World War II drama which Frank Sinatra was planning to star in and co-producing through his film production company, Eton Productions.
 The film was to be co-produced by Frank Ross, through his film production company, Frank Ross Productions, and Curtis was approached with a straight salaried-actor deal.
 Curtis however negotiated for Curtleigh Productions to receive 10% of the film's profits.
 He would do the same a year later when negotiating his fee for Some Like it Hot.

 The Vikings began shooting using Technirama cameras and Technicolor film on June 20, 1957, on location near the Finnafjorden fjords in Norway, then in Brittany, France, and finally interior scenes at Bavaria Filmkunst in Geiselgasteig, Germany.
 Curtis was so impressed by cinematographer Jack Cardiff's work that he offered the director of photography the job of directing two films for Curtleigh Productions, the first of which was scheduled to be filmed in Europe during the spring of 1958.

 Sweet Smell of Success premiered on June 27, 1957, in New York City.
 Although the film went on to be nominated and won several awards, it was not an immediate box office success.
-Curtis won a Bambi Award for Best Actor - International and was nominated for a British Academy Film Award for Best Foreign Actor and a Golden Laurel Award for Top Male Dramatic Performance; while Nichols was nominated for a Golden Laurel Award for Top Female Supporting Performance and Mackendrick was nominated for a Golden Train Award at the Faro Island Film Festival.
+Curtis won a Bambi Award for Best Actor - International and was nominated for a British Academy Film Award for Best Foreign Actor and a Golden Laurel Award for Top Male Dramatic Performance; while Nichols was nominated for a Golden Laurel Award for Top Female Supporting Performance.
 In 1993, the United States National Film Preservation Board deemed Sweet Smell of Success "culturally, historically, or aesthetically significant" and selected it for preservation in the Library of Congress' National Film Registry.
 In 2012, the film was inducted into the Online Film & Television Association Hall of Fame.